eyal0/valgrind-false-positive/README.md

 No, __not a bug__.

 I hopped on to the [LLVM discord](https://discord.com/channels/636084430946959380/636732781086638081) to ask if I'd found a bonafide clang bug.
 I hadn't.
 Once you start mucking with assembly instructions in your code improperly, you are liable to confuse the compiler.
 I didn't mark my function as reserving any of those `xmm` registers so it happily inlined my code and I got all sorts of chaos.
-Back to the drawing board.
+Back to the drawing board!

 I figured that if I can fill the stack with garbage instead of zeros, then sigaction might read garbage instead of zeros into the `xmm` registers.
 Then the routine would continue onward and eventually screw up the answer **without writing assembly code**.
 I needed a way to add a bunch of junk on the stack, and it had to be something that the compiler wouldn't optimize away.
 Maybe this isn't the shortest way to do it but here's what I came up with: